-While those were drying, we discussed the book Love That Dog.
-I had printed several types of poems out and created a quick book with some extra pages at the back.
+While those were drying, we talked about some of the classic poems included in the book Love That Dog.
+I had printed out several types of poems and created a quick book with some extra pages at the back.
 The girls decorated their book covers while we talked about the different poems and their meanings.
 At the end of the discussion, I gave them time to write their own poems in the back.

-Before the book club, I had asked the girls to pick out some of their favorite poems to bring to the book club.
-As each girl read their poems aloud to the rest of the book club, the other girls wrote the names of the poems on construction paper leaves and glued them to their trees.
+Earlier in the month, I had asked the girls to pick out some of their favorite poems to bring to the book club.
+As each girl read her poems aloud, the other girls wrote the name of the poem on a construction paper leaf and glued it to their trees.

-Of course, we had some Puppy Chow and Puppy Kibble (Chex mix recipe and Whoppers).
-And to wash all that down, we had Poetry Pop (sodas with the poem Love That Dog printed on the outside).
+To wash all the kibble down, we had Poetry Pop (sodas with the poem Love That Dog printed on the outside).

 If things got a little messy, you could always wipe your

-paws hands with specially designed napkins (artistry by L-).
+paws hands with specially designed napkins (artistry by the family artist).

 We had a great time eating out of dog bowls and talking about poetry.